dlbrush/fantasy-bball-assistant/README.md

 ### Pickup Analyzer
 ![Example pickup analysis](static/images/example-pickup.png)

-In Fantasy Basketball, you are always able to drop players on your team and pick up players from the "waiver wire", which is the list of all NBA players that are not currently on a fantasy team in your league.
+In fantasy basketball, you are always able to drop players on your team and pick up players from the "waiver wire", which is the list of all NBA players that are not currently on a fantasy team in your league.
 This allows you to adjust your team in a few ways, like replacing underperforming players, or getting a player who produces different statistics than a player you have so that you can win a different category.
-Some players even use a tactic called "streaming" to pick up a new player every day who will be playing on that day of the NBA schedule and dropping a player who isn't playing, allowing them to maximize the number of games their players are playing over the course of the week.
+Some players even use a tactic called "streaming" to pick up a new player every day who will be playing on that day of the NBA schedule and drop a player who isn't playing that day, allowing them to maximize the number of games their players are playing over the course of the week.
 Usually, there is a set number of pickups that a manager is allowed to make in a week.

 All of that is considered in the Pickup Analyzer, which attempts to show you the impact on a team and a weekly matchup when you pick up a player, drop a player, or both.

 First, the user can choose a player to drop from one of their own teams.
 It made sense to me to restrict this selection to players actually associated with the user's teams, because there's less useful information to be gained when considering a player's stats who may or may not be part of a team.

-Then, the user can choose a player to add from any player.
-The app cannot know which players are on the user's "waiver wire", so I couldn't restrict that choice in any meaningful way, but again this tool is not especially useful if the user is analyzing a pickup of a player they can't get so it shouldn't really matter.
-So, the user can pick any player from the API data to pick up.
+Then, the user can choose a player to add from any player who has played in the NBA this year.
+The app cannot know which players are on the user's "waiver wire", so I couldn't restrict that choice in any meaningful way.
+But again, this tool is not especially useful if the user is analyzing a pickup of a player they can't get, so ideally the user should only be interested in analyzing pickups they're realistically considering.

 Both choices are restricted to only one player, as opposed to multiple like the Trade Analyzer.
 These transactions are always one-off in the context of a real fantasy league.
 If the user already has a full roster, they need to drop a player to pick one up, so picking up and dropping a player at the same time is extremely common.

-Lastly, at the top of the page, the user can pick a date to project from.
+Lastly, at the top of the page, the user can pick a date to project the weekly stats from.
+This was added so that the user can project the impact of a pickup on a future week if they would like to.

-The analysis shows a per-game comparison, rest-of-week comparison, and weekly team projection.
+The analysis shows a per-game comparison, rest-of-week comparison, and total weekly team projection.
-- The per-game comparison simply shows the per-game statistics for each player and shows a comparison if the user is picking up and dropping a player.
+- The per-game comparison simply shows the per-game statistics for each player chosen, and shows a comparison if the user is both picking up and dropping a player.
 - The rest-of-week comparison uses the date input at the tp of the screen and the schedule data to determine each player's projected total statistics for the rest of the week after the input date.
 This works similar to the team projection by multiplying each player's per-game average statistics by the number of games they play after the current date.
 Again, if a player is being picked up and another is being dropped, we show a comparison.
-- If the user has chosen one of their teams in the input, then we show a weekly team projection based on the user's entire team for the rest of the week if they were to make the transaction.
-A number is appended to the table to show the difference between the user's current team and their team after the transaction.
+- If the user has chosen one of their teams in the input, then we show a weekly team projection based on the user's entire team for the rest of the week of the date chosen if they were to make the transaction.
+A number is appended to the table to show the difference between the projected stats for the user's current team and their team after the transaction.

 ![Example projection table](static/images/example-pickup-totals.png)

 #### How it works
 1. [Get player data](#standard-player-data-flow).
-2. The dropped player selection requires two pieces:
+2. The dropped player selection requires two pieces in the HTML:
-    1. On page load, one select element should have option elements with values representing the IDs for each team belonging to the user.
+    1. On page load, one select element should have option elements with values representing the IDs for each team belonging to the user in the database.
 The player select should be empty.
     2. When the user selects one of their teams, call `getUserTeamPlayerIds` to get the player IDs associated with that team from the database.
 Then, fill the player select with option elements representing each player.
 When an option is selected from this select, show the player info on-screen.
-3. The player pickup selection uses the `singleChoicePlayerSearch` class to allow the user to search and select players in a search bar.
+3. The player pickup selection uses the `singleChoicePlayerSearch` class to allow the user to search and select a player to pick up from a search bar.
 [See implementation details here.](#implementing-the-player-search-bar)
 4. When the user clicks "Analyze Pickup":
     1. Reveal the per-game and rest-of-week comparison tables.
-    2. If the user chose a player to drop:
-        1. Get player info for the chosen player and call `analyzePickupSide`, which does the following:
+    2. If the user chose a player to drop, get player info for the chosen player and call `analyzePickupSide`, which does the following:
-        2. Populate player info for both comparison tables.
+        1. Populate this player's info in both comparison tables.
-        3. Get the per-game stats for the player by calling `getPlayerTotals` wwith a `numGames` value of 1.
+        2. Get the per-game stats for the player by calling `getPlayerTotals` with a `numGames` value of 1.
-        4. Then, get the number of games the player is playing in the rest of the week by passing the input date and the player to `getNumWeekGamesRemaining`.
+        3. Then, get the number of games the player is playing in the rest of the week by passing the input date and the player object to `getNumWeekGamesRemaining`.
 This function looks at the schedule for the current week and determines which games occur after today's date.
-        5. Get the player's total projected stats for the rest of the week by calling `getPlayerTotals` with the `numGames` value set to the value returned by `getNumWeekGamesRemaining`.
+        4. Get the player's total projected stats for the rest of the week by calling `getPlayerTotals` with the `numGames` value set to the value returned by `getNumWeekGamesRemaining`.
-        6. Map both sets of stats to the tables.
+        5. Map both sets of stats to the tables.
 Cache the per-game stats and rest-of-week stat totals returned by `analyzePickupSide` for use later.
     3. If the user chose a player to pick up:
         1. Same process as above, but with the added player.
     4. If the user picked both:
         1. Create a row in the per-game table to show the difference between the two sets of per-game stats.
-        2. Use `getComparison` to calculate the dropped player's stats subtracted from the added player's stats.
+        2. Use `getComparison` to calculate the difference between the dropped player's stats subtracted from the added player's stats.
         3. Map the stat differences to the table.
         4. Repeat for the rest-of-week stats and table.
     5. If the user selected a team:
         1. Show the total team projection table.
-        2. Get the player IDs associated with the team from the database using `getUserTeamPlayerIds` and make an array of player data.
+        2. Get the player IDs associated with the team from the database using `getUserTeamPlayerIds` and make an array of player data objects.
-        3. Pass this list and the date in the input to `getTeamTotals` to get the total weekly stat projection for the projection week for the team as it stands now.
+        3. Pass this arrau and the date in the input to `getTeamTotals` to get the total weekly stat projection for the projection week for the team as it stands now.
 Cache this as `currentTeamTotals`.
         4. Get the difference between the weekly stats, subtracting the dropped player from the picked up player.
 Add this difference to the total stats using `addStats` and cache as `newTeamTotals`.
-        5. Set the `fgp` and `ftp` properties of `newTeamTotals` to be the percentage of free throws and field goals made TOTAL, instead of the difference we got back from `addStats`.
-This allows us to account for the realistic difference in shooting percentages the user will experience based on the volume of shots the players in the transaction take.
+        5. Set the `fgp` and `ftp` properties of `newTeamTotals` to be the percentage of free throws and field goals made based on the total makes and attempts, instead of the difference we got back from `addStats`.
+This allows us to account for the realistic difference in shooting percentages the user will experience based on the volume of shots the players in the transaction take (for example, a player shooting 100% on 10 attempts per game will affect the user's FG% more than a player only attempting 2 shots per game).
 The raw values returned from `addStats` will not make sense.
         5. In the totals table, map the `newTeamTotals`.
         6. Use `addDiffToTable` to append the difference between `currentTeamTotals` and `newTeamTotals` to the table cells.
 Show a positive change in green, and a negative change in red.

 #### Future feature ideas/current limitations
-- In some distant future where I can read data from the user's league, having a realistic waiver wire list for the user to choose from would be great.
+- In some distant future where I can read data from the user's league, having the user's waiver wire list from their league for the user to choose from would be great.
 - I'm not sure if this is the tool where it should be included, but having some way to identify hot pickups for the user based on statistics would be a helpful feature.

 ## Tech Details